coderefinery/manuals/onboarding.md

 - Patience with supporting students and researchers without technical background about software tools and techniques
 - Persons who like working with others since the teaching always happens in collaboration with others
 - A decent camera and microphone for clear audio and video

+We generally recommend CodeRefinery instructors to also visit the [Carpentries instructor training](https://carpentries.org/instructor-training/) or similar to prepare for teaching tech with live coding etc. Contact project manager about possibilities.

 Apart from instructors, our workshops also have a lot of other roles to fill: {ref}`roles`.